 Um, no. He will make mistakes, he will say and do things he’ll regret (that will disappoint you), and he’ll go through emotional states and trivial moments that trigger and inconvenience you.
 And he knows you will, too, because you’re not perfect, either, which is why respect comes with grace and mercy.

-Therefore, when a man respects you he wants to hold himself accountable (while also holding space for his AND your mistakes – again, grace and mercy) because he knows this not only builds trust but also exudes humility and vulnerability.
+Therefore, when a man respects you, he isn’t in denial of his ability of making mistakes (and yours).
+Rather he strives to hold himself (and you) accountable in the wake of his mistakes and shortcomings (and yours) because he knows this not only builds trust but embodies endurance, humility and vulnerability.
 And when you have all those things you will notice how easy it is to overcome and bounce back from those petty disagreements, conflict, or even bigger trials.
+Because when a man respects you, those things will hold no power in the relationship.